i-fork/patrikjuvonen-docker-nginx-http3/README.md

 [![Docker Cloud Automated build](https://img.shields.io/docker/cloud/automated/patrikjuvonen/docker-nginx-http3?color=brightgreen)](https://hub.docker.com/r/patrikjuvonen/docker-nginx-http3)
 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](code_of_conduct.md)

-Alpine Linux image with nginx `1.21.6` (mainline) with HTTP/3 (QUIC), TLSv1.3, 0-RTT, HPACK, brotli, NJS, Cookie-Flag, headers, ModSecurity with coreruleset and BoringSSL with OCSP support.
+Alpine Linux image with nginx `1.21.6` (mainline) with HTTP/3 (nginx-quic), TLSv1.3, 0-RTT, HPACK, brotli, NJS, Cookie-Flag, headers, ModSecurity with coreruleset and BoringSSL with OCSP support.
 All built on the bleeding edge.
 Built on the edge, for the edge.

 Total size is only about ~36 MB uncompressed and ~14 MB compressed.